Selective Reviews of Bandit Problems in AI via a Statistical View: Stochastic Continuum-Armed Bandits Algorithms

 In practice, accurately specifying the Gaussian process prior can be challenging.
-Misspecifications may arise due to several factors \cite{neiswanger2021uncertainty}, including: \begin{itemize} \item Incorrect kernel (e.g., using a squared exponential kernel instead of a Matérn kernel); \item Poor estimates of kernel parameters (e.g., variance parameter in Gaussian kernel); \item Heterogeneous smoothness of the function \( f \) over the domain \( \mathcal{X} \). \end{itemize} To obtain robust estimations under such uncertainties, \cite{clare2020confidence} applied confidence bound minimization to SCAB using Student's-t processes.
+Misspecifications may arise due to several factors~\cite{neiswanger2021uncertainty}, including: \begin{itemize} \item Incorrect kernel (e.g., using a squared exponential kernel instead of a Matérn kernel); \item Poor estimates of kernel parameters (e.g., variance parameter in Gaussian kernel); \item Heterogeneous smoothness of the function \( f \) over the domain \( \mathcal{X} \). \end{itemize}

+{To} obtain robust estimations under such uncertainties, Clare et al. \cite{clare2020confidence} applied confidence bound minimization to SCAB using Student's t-processes.
 They proposed an alternative robust TS algorithm that addresses known weaknesses in Gaussian processes.
-Furthermore, \cite{neiswanger2021uncertainty} utilized the GP framework as a working model without assuming the correctness of the Gaussian prior.
-Instead, they constructed a confidence sequence for the unknown function using martingale techniques.
+Furthermore, Neiswanger and Ramdas \cite{neiswanger2021uncertainty} utilized the GP framework as a working model without assuming the correctness of the Gaussian prior.
+Instead, they constructed a confidence sequence for the unknown function using martingale~techniques.

-\subsection{Comparison of GP-UCB and GP-TS Methods}
+\subsection{Comparison of GP-UCB and GP-TS~Methods}

-In GP bandit optimization, both GP-UCB and GP-TS methods aim to efficiently explore and exploit the function \( f\) to identify optimal points $x^{\star}$ in the domain \( D \).
-The key distinction lies in how they define the acquisition function used to select the next evaluation point (it also holds for UCB and TS methods in MAB problems for discrete and finite $D$).
+In GP optimization, both GP-UCB and GP-TS methods aim to efficiently explore and exploit the function \( f\) to identify the optimal points $x^{\star}$ in the domain \( D \).
+The~key distinction lies in how they define the acquisition function used to select the next evaluation point (this is also true for the UCB and TS methods in MAB problems for discrete and finite $D$).

-Although both GP-UCB and GP-TS require a prior, the role of the prior is different.
-For GP-UCB, the prior is used to model the randomness in $f$ at $t = 0$, while exploration arises from $\{\beta_t\}$.
-In contrast, for GP-TS, the prior serves the usual role in TS algorithms, with exploration stemming from posterior sampling.
+Although both GP-UCB and GP-TS require a prior, the~role of the prior is different.
+For~GP-UCB, the~prior is used to model the randomness in $f$ at $t = 0$, while exploration arises from $\{\beta_t\}$.
+In~contrast, for~GP-TS, the~prior serves the usual role in TS algorithms, with~exploration stemming from posterior~sampling.

-The comparison between GP-UCB and GP-TS is presented in the table \ref{tab:gp_comparison}.
+The comparison between GP-UCB and GP-TS is presented in Table~\ref{tab:gp_comparison}.